 - It takes ages.
 From start to court hearing is usually about 6 months.
 The process is relatively simple but not always completely clear, and changes, so don’t be caught out if you have been through the process before and read through all the information about all the stages and possible outcomes.
 It takes 6 months because there is time between all the stages of different paperwork.

-- If you are thinking of taking a large organisation like Tesco to court as I did, the chances of you being paid when you win are of course I really wanted to not be paid in time so I could send the bailiffs in and I didn’t get paid but it was just the usual poor internal communication.
+- If you are thinking of taking a large organisation like Tesco to court as I did, the chances of you being paid when you win are higher of course.
+I really wanted to not be paid in time so I could send the bailiffs in and actually I didn’t get paid but it was just the usual poor internal communication.
 But seriously, if you take a rip off builder to court for example, consider the chances of being paid, the potential further costs of enforcing the judgement, and the builder going bankrupt.

-- Whether you can take on further stress knowing that the whole process will take 6 months and a fair bit of your time putting evidence together and undertaking the court (I did not find the court paperwork cumbersome but putting evidence together can be).
+- Whether you can take on further stress knowing that the whole process will take 6 months and a fair bit of your time putting evidence together and undertaking the court paperwork (I did not find the court paperwork cumbersome but putting evidence together can be).